Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Identification as a chiral spin liquid:

-{\bf Identification as a chiral spin liquid:} We have demonstrated, for both the YC4 and YC6 cylinders, the existence of an intermediate phase which is nonmagnetic and which is clearly gapped for YC4 and very likely so for YC6.
-We now show that this phase can in fact be identified as a chiral spin liquid (CSL)\cite{Kalmeyer1987,Wen1989}.
+We have demonstrated, for both the YC4 and YC6 cylinders, the existence of an intermediate phase which is nonmagnetic and which breaks time-reversal symmetry; we have also demonstrated that the phase is gapped for YC4 and likely gapped for YC6.
+We have furthermore observed this same phase for the YC5 cylinder for a range of twisted boundary conditions, and we have observed some similar behavior for the YC3 and XC4 cylinders.
+We now show that the chiral phase observed on the YC4-6 cylinders can in fact be identified as a chiral spin liquid (CSL)\cite{Kalmeyer1987,Wen1989}.

 A CSL is a topological phase with four degenerate ground states on the infinite cylinder\cite{Wen1989a}.
 Each minimally entangled ground state\cite{Zhang2012} spontaneously breaks time-reversal ($T$) and parity ($P$) symmetries, as indicated by a nonzero value of the chiral scalar order parameter; the two possible chiralities account for a two-fold degeneracy in the ground state manifold, which could be lifted by a $P, T$-breaking perturbation such as a magnetic field.